myfirebase/docs/docs/cloudfunctions.md

 As you can see it's easy to write functions with firebase cloud functions.

 !!! info "Firebase cloude messaging"
-    This example of sending push notification requires to register a service-worker through client site (browser) which is already defined in this project, see [Cloud messaging]().
+    This example of sending push notification requires to register a service-worker through client site (browser) which is already defined in this project.